-Taman Negara (literally, ‘National Park') is located in peninsular Malaysia, and covers some of the very oldest rainforest in the world.
-The rainforest is older than the Amazon, going back 130 million years.
+I have been several times to the first-gazetted national park of Malaysia: our crown jewel, the rainforest of Taman Negara.
+Located in peninsular Malaysia, Taman Negara (literally, ‘National Park’) covers some of the very oldest rainforest in the world.
+It is older than the Amazon, going back 130 million years.
 I would have said the oldest, except that recent discoveries meant that Australia actually has the oldest rainforest.

 - Where to stay in Taman Negara

 - Where to park in Kuala Tahan

 - Kuala Tahan, the Gateway to Taman Negara

 - The different ways to experience Taman Negara

 It is very rare that I would write a guide on this website, unless one doesn’t already exist online.
 Certainly there are already many guides written for Taman Negara, given its status as the most valuable rainforest of peninsular Malaysia.